Letters from Lodi

-There are many ways to beat the heat, but few as effective as the classic Mexican style sangria.
+There are many ways to beat the heat, but few are as effective as the classic Mexican-style sangria.
 In this basic recipe, found on The Busy Abuelita, you can use virtually any inexpensive red wine (although you can also use a $50 Cabernet Sauvignon — knock yourself out, it will still come out great).
-The more important ingredients are the fruit (besides pineapple, consider using chopped apples, any kind of citrus wedges, watermelon, sliced peaches, blackberries, strawberries, raspberries or blueberries) and the liquors (consider a dark or spiced rum for extra zip).
+The more important ingredients are the fruit (besides pineapple, consider using chopped apples, any kind of citrus wedges, watermelon, sliced peaches, blackberries, strawberries, raspberries, or blueberries) and the liquors (consider a dark or spiced rum for extra zip).

 • 1 cup orange juice (no pulp)

 • 1/2 cup Triple Sec or Cointreau

 • 1/2 cup Rum or Brandy (both, if you like)

 • 1 liter lemon-lime soda (chilled)

 In a large pitcher, combine wine, orange juice, triple sec, rum, and orange slices.
 Refrigerate for 8 hours or overnight.
 Add pineapple chunks and/or other fresh fruits about 30 minutes before serving.
 Pour the sangria mix into glasses with lemon-lime soda to get the carbonated sizzle.